Amanda Holden: Theatre

 Holden has appeared in several stage musicals, and in 2004 was nominated for the Laurence Olivier Award for Best Actress in a Musical for her performance in the West End production of Thoroughly Modern Millie, which closed earlier than expected in June 2004.

 Holden finished playing the role Princess Fiona in the original West End production of Shrek The Musical, which began on 6 May 2011.
 The show opened at the Theatre Royal, Drury Lane on 14 June 2011.
 She starred with Nigel Lindsay, Richard Blackwood, and Nigel Harman.
 Holden departed the show on 3 October 2011, ten weeks earlier than planned, to focus on her unborn child and was replaced by Girls Aloud singer Kimberley Walsh.
 For this role, Holden won the WhatsOnStage.com Theatregoers' Choice Award for Best Actress in a Musical.
-In 2016 Holden starred in a West End revival of Stepping Out and reprised her role when it opened at the Vaudeville Theatre in March 2017.
+In October 2016 Holden starred in a West End revival of Stepping Out and reprised her role when it opened at the Vaudeville Theatre in March 2017.